Click on an indicator below to find out more.

 Many companies say they cannot provide this information because it is commercially confidential.
 We’re not convinced by this!
 We have examples of both large and small companies disclosing all their factory locations.
 Nike, for example, has published a complete list on its website since 2005.
 And small, fair trade company, People Tree also provides a complete list of the producers they work with.
 If these companies can do it, then anyone can.

-Social auditing has come to prominence in the past decade.
-It is a way of helping companies keep tabs on their supply chain in the wake of scandals over issues like child labour.
-A social audit should be conducted against the company’s code of conduct, described in indicator 1.
+Social auditing has come to prominence in recent years as a way of helping companies check up on their supply chain in the wake of scandals over issues like child labour.
+A social audit should be conducted against the company’s ethical code of conduct, described in indicator 1.

-The auditing system is not perfect.
+Auditing systems are not perfect.
 We have heard that in many countries it is not uncommon for auditors to accept bribes in return for a good score.
 We have also heard of factories falsifying their records and coaching their staff to say the right things to auditors.
 Despite these problems, at present, social auditing seems to be one of the most feasible ways for companies to monitor their supply chain.
+Standards vary from company to company, but if social audits are done well then the pitfalls described above can be minimized and companies can gain a reliable picture of how factories are performing against their code of conduct.

 Are the company’s social audit results publicly available?